ghalfacree/unicorn-weather/README.md

 Downloads weather data from OpenWeatherMap, displays it on a connected Pimoroni UnicornHAT.

 Setup:
-$ sudo python3 -m pip install unicornhat requests pillow
+$ sudo python -m pip install unicornhat requests pillow

 Notes:
 Only runs from 0700 to 2100 (so you're not blinded at night.)